Anukula-Kashyap/Screw-Defect-Detection-/README.md

 Identifying defects in products is incredibly important in manufacturing.
 I implemented a Convolutional Neural Network (CNN) in PyTorch to classify images of screws based on their defects.
 The project is split into 4 models, which use different techniques to reach higher classification accuracy.

 ## Dataset
 This project was created using the [Screw Defect Instance Segmentation Dataset](https://www.kaggle.com/datasets/mahboobxalam/screw-defect-instance-segmentation-dataset?resource=download) from Kaggle.
-This Dataset contains 737 images at 244x244 pixels sorted into 5 classes:
+This Dataset contains 737 sorted into 5 classes:

 | Class | Sample Image | Description |
 | :--- | :---: | :--- |